steint81/OpenDSA/RST/en/Development/DFABenson.rst

 Step 2
 ~~~~~~~~~~~~

 From each state in the DFA model, you must have one and only 1 line leaving that state for each letter in the Languages alphabet(which is {a,b} in this langauge).
-So, since our goal for this language is to have an even number of A's in every string, state one can also be initialized as a final state.
-Also, since the number of B's are irrelevant, a line from state 1 for b will wrap around and point back to the same state like so.
+So, since our goal for this language is to have an even number of A's and B's in every string, state one can also be initialized as a final state.
+Next, for our first line we draw, we will need to add another state for our a line to go to, like so.

 .. inlineav:: DFABensonStage3 dgm
 	:output: show